romainsacchi/carculator/docs/introduction.rst

 Introduction
 ============

-**Carculator** is a parametrized model that allows to generate and characterize life cycle inventories for different vehicle configurations, according to selected:
+``carculator`` is a parametrized model that allows to generate and characterize life cycle inventories for different vehicle configurations, according to selected:

 * powertrain technologies (8): petrol engine, diesel engine, electric motor, hybrid, etc.,